the1bit/Playground/README.md

 ## Welcome to my GitHub page

-My name is Tibor Kiss and I would like to share some useful knowledge with you which is related different field of area of IT.
+My name is Tibor Kiss and I would like to share some useful knowledge with you which is related different fields of area of IT.
 I hope you can use them in your job or for your learning.

 If you have any questions please do not hesitate to contact me.
 I'd appreciate any kind of feedback from your side.'